Ever wonder, “where did yoga come from, anyway?” You’re not alone! It’s a pretty common question.

 After the pre-classical era comes — you guessed it — the classical era of yoga.
 While pre-classical yoga was a bit all over the place, classical yoga got some structure with the eight limbs of yoga or Raja Yoga.

 Where did these yoga concepts come from?
-Patanjali’s yoga sutra – a Sanskrit text with just under 200 aphoristic statements.
+Patanjali’s Yoga Sutras – a Sanskrit text with just under 200 aphoristic statements.

 While historians don’t know the exact timing for when Patanjali wrote the Yoga Sutra, many believe it was probably written sometime in the second century (though estimates range everywhere from 500 BCE to 400 CE).